 - 1. Uniformity.
-Within each district, the regulations set by this chapter shall be minimum regulations and shall apply uniformly to each class or kind of structure of land - 2.
+Within each district, the regulations set by this chapter shall be minimum regulations and shall apply uniformly to each class or kind of structure of land. - 2.
 Existing lots.
-A lot failing to meet the district requirements for area or width and which is demonstrated to have been of public record and not contiguous to other land in the same ownership at the time of enactment of this chapter, may be used for a permitted use in the district in which it is located only upon the issuance of a trict in which it is located only upon the issuance wariance by the board of adjustment after public hearing variance by the board of adjustment after public nearing and a showing by the applicant that he cannot reasonably obtain additional space to meet ordinance requirements.
+A lot failing to meet the district requirements for area or width and which is demonstrated to have been of public record and not contiguous to other land in the same ownership at the time of enactment of this chapter, may be used for a permitted use in the district in which it is located only upon the issuance of a variance by the board of adjustment after public hearing and a showing by the applicant that he cannot reasonably obtain additional space to meet ordinance requirements.
 Any variance granted under this section shall constitute the minimum adjustment necessary to permit a reasonable use of the lot. - 3.
 Contiguous lots.
-If two or more lots or combinations of lots or portions of lots with contiguous frontage in single ownership are of record at the time of passage or amendment of this chapter, and if all or part of the lots do not meet the requirements for lot width and area as established by this chapter, the lands involved shall be considered to be an undivided parcel for the purpose of this chapter and no portion of the parcel shall purpose of this chapter and no portion of the parcel shall be used or sold which does not meet lot width and area be used or sold which does not meet lot width and area division of the parcel be made which leaves any remaindivision of the parcel be made which leaves any remaining lot with width or area below the requirement stated int this chapter.
+If two or more lots or combinations of lots or portions of lots with contiguous frontage in single ownership are of record at the time of passage or amendment of this chapter, and if all or part of the lots do not meet the requirements for lot width and area as established by this chapter, the lands involved shall be considered to be an undivided parcel for the purpose of this chapter and no portion of the parcel shall be used or sold which does not meet lot width and area requirements established by this chapter, nor shall any division of the parcel be made which leaves any remaining lot with width or area below the requirement stated in this chapter.

 - 4. Corner lots.
 Building setback lines for a corner lot shall be the same as required on the adjoining lot along either block. - 5.
 Lot coverage.
 The building area of all roofed structures and buildings shall be included in the determination. - 6.
 Height exceptions.
 All buildings and structures shall be subject to height limitations specified in Schedule of District Regulations except: chimneys, spires, towers, elevator penthouses, tanks, antennas, and flagpoles.
-The height of any structure above the base on which it is fixed or attached shall not be greater than the shortest distance from such base to any property than the shortest distance from such base to any property towers and associated right-of-way widths which are to towers and associated right-of-way widths which are to be determined by standards in the National Electric Safety Code.
-Agricultural buildings not intended human occupancy shall not be subject to the building height limitations. - b.
+The height of any structure above the base on which it is fixed or attached shall not be greater than the shortest distance from such base to any property lines.
+The foregoing does not pertain to transmission towers and associated right-of-way widths which are to be determined by standards in the National Electric Safety Code.
+Agricultural buildings not intended for human occupancy shall not be subject to the building height limitations. - b.
 Frontage on a public street.
-Every principal building shall be built upon a lot with frontage on a public street which has been improved to meet the approval of the township standards or for which such improvements have been insured by the posting of a performance guarantee pursuant to the province posting of a performance guarantee pursuant to the province posting of Chapter XII, Subdivision and Site Plan Review Regulations of Chapter XII, - lations.
+Every principal building shall be built upon a lot with frontage on a public street which has been improved to meet the approval of the township standards or for which such improvements have been insured by the posting of a performance guarantee pursuant to the provisions of Chapter XII, Subdivision and Site Plan Review Regulations. - c.

-c.
 Conflict with master plan or official map.
-Where a lot has frontage upon a street which, on the master plan or official map of the township, is proposed for right-of-way official map of the township, is proposed for right-of-way line. - d.
+Where a lot has frontage upon a street which, on the master plan or official map of the township, is proposed for right-of-way widening, the required front yard area shall be measured from such proposed right-of-way line. - d.
 Yards.
 All yards facing on a public street shall be considered front yards and shall conform to the minimum front yard requirements for the zone in which located. - 1.
 Yard reduction prohibited.
 No yard or lot existing at the time of passage of this ordinance shall be reduced in size or area below the minimum requirements set forth herein.
 Yards or lots created after the effective date of this ordinance shall meet the minimum requirements established by the chapter.